Why waiting for mortgage rates to drop could cost you thousands

 - Retain the flexibility to switch if better options become available

-At Freelancer Financials, we specialise in helping contractors, self-employed borrowers, and employed clients navigate complex and fast-moving market conditions – ensuring you’re not left reacting to changes, but prepared for them.
+We specialise in helping contractors, self-employed borrowers, and employed clients navigate complex, fast-moving market conditions.
+Our decades of experience can ensure you’re not left reacting to changes, but are instead prepared for them.

 If you’re approaching the end of your fixed rate and want to understand your options, we’re here to help.

-We’ll assess your situation, explain what’s available to you, and help you secure a deal that works – with the flexibility to review if the market improves.
+We’ll assess your situation, explain what’s available to you, and help you secure a deal that works for you.
+Our service even gives you a buffer, allowing you to review your deal if the market improves.

 Share: